 Yellow skin on your feet is usually nothing to worry about.
 Feet endure a lot of pressure and friction, which can lead to the development of thick, discolored skin.
-In rare cases, yellow feet may be a sign of an underlying condition.
+In rare cases, it may be a sign of an underlying condition.

 Keep reading to learn more about what causes yellow feet and when you should see a doctor.